NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conclusions

-We have designed NORi to be relatively straightforward to implement and deploy in GPU-based ocean models.
-Using the Julia software stack, we were able to integrate NORi into Oceananigans.jl with minimal effort and no intermediate wrappers.
-Owing to the GPU-oriented design of Oceananigans.jl, neural network inference is straightforward and efficient as we do not require data transfers between CPU and GPU.
-However, in our first naive implementation of NORi in Oceananigans.jl, additional working arrays are allocated for neural network inputs and outputs, leading to memory-bound performance due to large transfers of values between working arrays and native Oceananigans.jl fields.
+We have designed NORi to be relatively straightforward to implement and deploy in both CPU- and GPU-based ocean models.
+Importantly, automatic differentiability is only required during training; at inference time, NORi only requires a standard forward pass through the neural networks, making it compatible with any ocean model that supports neural network evaluation.
+Using the Julia software stack, we integrated NORi directly into Oceananigans.jl without intermediate wrappers, and took advantage of its GPU-oriented design to avoid CPU--GPU data transfers during inference.
+In our first naive implementation, additional working arrays were allocated for neural network inputs and outputs, leading to memory-bound performance due to large transfers of values between working arrays and native Oceananigans.jl fields.
 Despite such inefficiencies, NORi's performance is only $\SI{15}{\%}$ slower than the state-of-the-art $k$-$\epsilon$ closure on a per-time step basis.
-A more efficient implementation of NORi would involve writing custom forward pass kernels that access native Oceananigans.jl arrays directly, thereby eliminating the need for large working arrays.
-This performance engineering task should be done in the future once NORi is fully production-ready.
+A more efficient implementation that writes custom forward-pass kernels accessing native Oceananigans.jl arrays directly would eliminate the need for these working arrays and is a performance engineering task for future work.